neosam/my-bevy-test/README.md

 ## Web Build

 It's possible to run it in the browser.
-You need wasm-unknown-unkown target build and wasm-bindgen-cli to generate the JavaScript bindings.
+You need wasm-unknown-unknown target build and wasm-bindgen-cli to generate the JavaScript bindings.

 ```